 The dash cam starts recording automatically as soon as you start your motorcycle.
 It will also switch off about 3 minutes after you turn the bike off.
 Both the front and rear cameras record full HD (1080P) videos at 30fps.
 They both feature a 6-layer glass lens that offers a 140-degree viewing angle.
 So in total you get a field of view of 280 degrees.

 Additionally, both cameras use a SONY IMX323 CMOS image sensor that allows as much light as possible even in low lighting conditions.
-That is why this dash cam has a great night vision.
+That is why this motorcycle camera has a great night vision.

 Videos are recorded in loops of 1, 3 or 5 minutes.
-When the memory card is full the dash cam will automatically overwrite the oldest files with the newest.
+When the memory card is full the motorcycle camera will automatically overwrite the oldest files with the newest.
 Although the package doesn’t include a memory card, this unit accepts up to 128GB of storage.
 It records files in MOV format and includes a date and time stamp (which you can turn off).

 The VSYSTO features an IP68 waterproof casing that protects it from water damage.
 The whole unit is generally weatherproof and has an operating temperature of 0 to 150 degrees Fahrenheit.
 It also features a 3-inch monitor where you can view footage in real time or as playback.

-A discreet dash cam, the VSYSTO measures 7.3 x 5.2 x 5.2 inches.
+A discreet cam for motorcycle, the VSYSTO measures 7.3 x 5.2 x 5.2 inches.
 It is barely noticeable when installed on a motorbike.